britzl/platypus/README.md

 			end
 		end
 	end

+## Double jump, wall jump and wall slide
+Platypus supports double jumps when config.allow_double_jump is set to true.
+Then, it occurs automatically, when used jump() while already jumped up.

+Platypus supports wall jumps when config.allow_wall_jump is set to true.
+Then, it occurs automatically, when used jump() while having a wall_contact.
+Normally, user can alter your movement right after bounced from a wall, but when you set config.const_wall_jump - the bounce will be always the same and user won't be able to alter it.

+Platypus supports wall slide when config.allow_wall_slide is set to true.
+Then, it occurs automatically, when pushing toward a wall, while falling down.
+Platypus offers also to abort_wall_slide(), for example, when the control key is released, so user is no longer pushing toward the wall.

 ## Collision detection
 Platypus uses either collision shapes or ray casts to detect collisions (configured when creating a Platypus instance).
 In both cases ray casts are used to detect wall and ground contact.